Frequently Asked Questions

 What is the NGC grading process?

-NGC UK sends submissions with insurance coverage (based on the submitter’s declared value) to NGC headquarters in the US for authentication, grading and encapsulation.
+NGC sends submissions with insurance coverage (based on the submitter’s declared value) to NGC headquarters in the US for authentication, grading and encapsulation.
 Upon arrival at NGC headquarters, the submission’s status is updated and the coins are separated from the submission paperwork so that NGC’s graders never know the submitter's identity, which ensures impartiality.

 Why do NGC graders not wear gloves?